mozilla/marketplace-frontend-docs/docs/topics/page-building.rst

     it into the page.

     :param api_url: the API endpoint URL.
-Use the ``api`` helper and an API route name to reverse-resolve a URL
+Use the ``api`` helper and an API route name to reverse-resolve a URL.
+The response will be made available as variables ``this`` and ``response``
-    :param id: ID of the defer block, used to store API results and fire callbacks on the builder object
+    :param id: ID of the defer block, used to store API results and fire callbacks on the Builder object (Builder.onload)
     :param pluck: extracts a value from the returned response and reassigns the value to ``this``.
 Often used to facilitate model caching.
                   The original value of ``this`` is preserved in the variable ``response``.
     :param as: determines which model to cache ``this`` into
-    :param key: pairs with ``as``, determines which field of ``this`` to use as the model key
+    :param key: determines which field of ``this`` to use as key to store the object in the model.
+Used in conjunction with ``as``
+    :param paginate: selector for the wrapper of paginatable content to enable continuous pagination

 A basic defer block looks like::